ericrmc/mermaid-markdown-to-pdf/README.md

 A powerful, containerized tool that converts markdown files containing Mermaid diagrams to professional PDF documents.
 Supports both inline Mermaid code blocks and external `.mmd` file references, with batch processing capabilities.

+Also see https://github.com/mermaid-js/mermaid-cli for something official.
+Unlike the mermaid-js repo, this one also does the PDF step, and is probably more unstable, and certainly less supported.

 ## Disclaimer
 This code was almost entirely produced by Claude Sonnet models and may not work accurately.
 Use at your own risk.
 It's a simple utility that might help some people.